wpCraftz/postCrafts/readme.txt

 == Description ==

 PostCrafts is the best news, magazine, and WordPress blog plugin that comes with blog designer packs, post grid blocks, post list blocks, post slider blocks, and numerous Gutenberg blocks.

+== 🏆 FEATURES ==

+- 2 Gutenberg Blocks
+- Query Builder
+- Ajax Pagination
+- Excert Customization

+## Advanced Query Builder

+Discover the power of PostCrafts' advanced query builder, where effortlessly showcasing and sorting your posts, pages, or a blend of both becomes seamless.
+Tailor your display by highlighting specific posts and custom post types with ease, all within any PostCrafts post block.

+- Showcase Posts Based on Category
+- Showcase Posts Based on Tags
+- Showcase Posts Based on Category and Tags
+- Showcase Specific Posts
+- Reorder Posts
+- Exclude Posts
+- Exclude Sticky Post
+- Exclude Current Post

+## Ajax Pagination

+Unlock a Trio of Ajax Pagination Options with PostCrafts: Load More, Navigation, and Numeric Pagination.

 = Author =
 Developed by [wpCraftz](https://wpcraftz.com/).
 [Contribute to PostCrafts](https://github.com/wpCraftz/postCrafts) and join the party.